Module 1 · Lesson 1

 Key Takeaway

 Proofs aren't just for mathematicians.
-They let you encode invariants directly in your types, making invalid states unrepresentable.
+They let you encode invariants directly in your types, making invalid states unrepresentable and eliminating entire categories of bugs.

 Statements are Types

-In Lean, mathematical statements are expressed as types:
+In Lean, mathematical statements are expressed as types.
+This is a profound insight that connects logic and computation:

 lean